grocy/grocy-desktop/README.md

 ## How to update

 Just download and execute the [latest release installer](https://releases.grocy.info/latest-desktop).
+When using the Microsoft Store version, updates happen automatically as usual.

 ## How to backup/restore